 We obtained this settlement for a person with severe injuries.

-Our client was burned in a propane gas explosion.
+Our client was burned and suffered a TBI in a gas explosion.

 Our client suffered permanent injury from a medical product.

 Find out if a contractor, subcontractor and other companies can be sued for compensation and justice.

 While bystanders injured at construction sites typically file personal injury claims, injured construction workers can face a more complex set of insurance issues.
 Their claims typically begin with the filing of a workers’ compensation claim.
 However, when there are multiple contractors, an injured worker may be able to file a personal injury claim against one or more of the contractors and subcontractors.
 There may also be a case against the owner of a vehicle or equipment.

 In addition, if workers’ compensation coverage proves inadequate insurance to cover the injuries, other coverages may apply.
 The legal issues surrounding these claims can become complex and contentious very quickly.
 Our law firm has the experience and expertise to help you sort it all out.

 Establishing the Cause of a Construction Site Accident